There are many things to factor into an embroidery job. Below are some answers to many questions you may have.

 - Set up fees start at $30 and go up from there depending on the amount of stitches needed in the design.

-- You can send us your logo by uploading it here through our Dropbox.
+- You can send us your logo by uploading it to our dropbox account.

 - Are there any limitations on the types of graphics that can be reproduced with the embroidery process?